 How does the Yellow Ribbon Program benefit the student?

-The Post-9/11 GI Bill pays up to the highest public in-state undergraduate tuition.
+The Post-9/11 GI Bill® pays up to the highest public in-state undergraduate tuition.
 The student's tuition and fees may exceed that amount if they are attending a private institution, graduate school or attending in a non-resident status.
-If they are enrolled at a Yellow Ribbon participating institution and the tuition and fees exceed the highest public in-state undergraduate tuition, additional funds may be available for their education program without an additional charge to their entitlement.
+If they are enrolled at a Yellow Ribbon participating institution and the tuition and fees exceed the annual cap set by the VA, funds may be available for their education program without an additional charge to their entitlement.

 Institutions that voluntarily enter into a Yellow Ribbon Agreement with Veterans Affairs choose the percentage of tuition and fees that will be waived.
 Veterans Affairs will match that percentage and issue payment directly to the institution.